 If you’re a fellow lazy girl who’s just trying to do better, here’s an overview of GuavaPass, KFit and ClassPass.

-New to this fitness subscription thing and just want to try it out?
-Sign up for the ClassPass free trial where you get 50 credits to use for a week.
-That’s about 5 classes or so.
+If you’re new to this fitness subscription thing and just want to try it out, you can sign up for the ClassPass free trial where you get 45 credits to use for a week.
+That’s about 4 or 5 classes or so.
+However, booking classes is a bit stressful, as you’ll soon find out.
+Class prices (in credits) can fluctuate wildly depending on the popularity of the studio and timeslot, so it’s hard to know how long your credits can last.

 If you don’t want an anxiety attack each time you try to book a class, the more established KFit is an affordable option.
 They also have the most partner studios in town.